DualBrain/QB64/rolodex.md

 ## ROLODEX

-This page is dedicated to those individuals who have contributed in the past to the QB64 community either by contribs to the project, sharing information / tutorials / etc. and/or simply have a lot of QB64 content / samples / tips and tricks.
+This page is dedicated to those individuals who have contributed in the past to the QB64 community either by contributions to the project, sharing information / tutorials / etc. and/or simply have a lot of QB64 content / samples / tips and tricks.

 ### Contributors